 What if, instead of soliciting young adults to apply for credit cards, and take out car loans, banks actually helped teenagers learn to save?
 Encouraging young teens to put aside a portion of their income each week into a dedicated savings account towards a goal such as a car, helps teach them valuable financial literacy skills.

 At the LLL, we want to help your teen to save for their first car.
-We have dedicated savings accounts that pay a great interest rate without any bonus hurdles to jump through.
+We have dedicated savings accounts that pay a variable interest rate without any bonus hurdles to jump through.
 We can help teach your teenager that saving towards a goal can be rewarding and easy.

 AND, as a bonus, when they turn 18, we won’t be sending them an invitation to apply for a credit card!